-- University of Geneva Faculty of Law and Graduate Institute of International and Development Studies (Geneva, Switzerland)
+- University of Geneva Faculty of Law and Geneva Graduate Institute (Geneva, Switzerland)

 Admission to these schools under these exchange agreements begins with the HLS semester abroad application process.
 As such, each student will need to gain approval from both the HLS Study Abroad Committee and the host institution.

 HLS also has a joint degree program with the University of Cambridge that involves spending a year in the United Kingdom reading for an LL.M. degree.

 The semester abroad program does not limit students’ options to a specific school or country.
 According to the American Bar Association criteria, “the foreign institution will generally be one that is government sanctioned or recognized, if educational institutions are state regulated within the country; recognized or approved by an evaluation body, if such an agency exists within the country; or chartered to award degrees in law by the appropriate authority within the country” (ABA Criteria Section I.C.1.).
 In addition, the school should be one that is generally viewed as offering one of the top law programs in its country or geographic region.
 HLS students may not enroll in programs of U.S. schools given abroad, or in programs designed expressly for American students or for students from countries other than that in which the school is located.